alanng10/class-lang/Info/Article/Word/a.md

 Word "size" has meaning that is length in dimensions.

-Word "wid" has meaning that is length horizontal.
+Word "wed" has meaning that is length horizontal.

 Word "het" has meaning that is length vertical.